PointOfNullReturn/WeatherService/README.md

 ### Prerequisites
 - Node.js (v14 or later)
 - npm (v6 or later)
-- OpenWeather API Subscription and API Key (You'll need a subscription to the One Call API 3.0)
+- OpenWeather API Subscription and OpenWeather API Key (You'll need a subscription to the One Call API 3.0)
+- An API key created for this project.

 ### Setup Instructions
 1. Clone the repository: